MACH2Simulations/QuackBot_Docs/QuackAPI_Docs/content/Whoops/ScriptGoesBeep.md

 The script was pretty much set and forget.
 Plenty of other things to do that isn't watching powershell create 100 users.
 So there was audio feedback when the script was running if it was done or needed user intervention.

-Womble was going to do the user creation for the new year 7's
+Noodle was going to do the user creation for the new year 7's

 1) Sanity Check all data is there
 2) Open ISE